ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. todo:: Consider removing the _PT suffix from the WPA3-SAE key types - the only keys are the password token keys, so not sure the suffix is helpful?

-    The bit-size of a WPA3-SAE password token is the bit size associated with the specific group within the Diffie-Hellman family.
+    The bit-size of the WPA3-SAE password token is the bit size associated with the specific group within the finite field Diffie-Hellman family.
-    See the documentation of the Diffie-Hellman family for details.
+    See the documentation of the selected Diffie-Hellman family for details.

     To construct a WPA3-SAE password token, it must be output from key derivation operation using the `PSA_ALG_WPA3_SAE_H2E` algorithm.